SLOPE SOARING SITES OF SOUTHERN ENGLAND

 So what’s it like?

 This hilltop reserve has several slopes.
-Perhaps the most exciting slope is the east bowl.
-This is a large bowl, moderately steep, about 100 metres high.
+The two best slopes are the east and north bowls.
+The east bowl is a large slope, moderately steep, about 100 metres high.
 It produces good lift in northeast to east winds.
-The perfect wind direction is east or NNE, but you can amble around the rim to the right to fly in northeast winds.
+The perfect wind direction is east or ENE, but you can amble around the rim to the right to fly in northeast winds.
 The landing area is reasonable.
 There is a fence along the top to avoid.
 Take care not to knock over any walkers when landing - it doesn't go down well.
 There are also a few trees just down the slope that can catch you out.
 You might think you’ve caught your plane in a bush six feet high, but when you walk down you realise your pride and joy is actually thirty feet up a tree!

-The area also has an excellent north slope nearby (a couple of hundred yards further from the carpark than the east slope).
-This is also a bowl with great lift and an excellent flat landing area.
+The area also has a good north slope nearby (a couple of hundred yards further from the carpark).
+This is also a large bowl, with reliable lift and an excellent flat landing area.
 It works best in north to NNE winds.
 Some say it is even better than the east bowl because it has a larger landing area and fewer trees to catch you out.

 There is a less exciting but quite pleasant southeast slope a few hundred yards to the south.
 This slope overlooks a golf course and the sea beyond.
 It is a gentle, medium-sized slope and offers fair lift, low turbulence and reasonably good landing possibilities.